spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

 ![Debugging Deck in Chromium](/assets/images/guides/developer/plugin-creators/debugDeck01.png)

 Look for `plugin-manifest.json` and `index.js`.
-It's normal to see 3 `plugin-manifest.json` files.
+It's normal to see 3 `plugin-manifest.json` HTTP requests.
 The first one is from Deck - you created this file in the [Configure Deck for the plugin](#configure-deck-for-the-plugin) section above.
 The next two from Gate are not relevant for local development.
-If you don't see the `plugin-manifest.json` and `index.js` files, check the **Console** tab for errors.
+If you don't see the `plugin-manifest.json` and `index.js` HTTP requests, check the **Console** tab for errors.
 Also verify that the content in your `plugin-manifest.json` file is correct.

 ## Debug the backend of the plugin

-If you want to debug the backend component of the plugin without a working Deck component, you can create a new stage and configure it using JSON.
+If you want to debug the backend component of the plugin without a working Deck component, you can create a new stage in the UI and configure it using JSON.

 1. Start the **Build and Test Plugin** configuration in Debug mode.
 1. Start Deck.